Linting with IBM ZCodeScan

 Note:

-- If no ZCodeScan profile is declared in the ZAPP file(s), all the predefined rules will be applied to your source code.
+- If no ZCodeScan profile is declared in the ZAPP file(s), all the predefined rules are applied to your source code.

 Create or update the zapp.yaml file at your workspace root and define a ZCodeScan profile with the following structure: